peteroupc/peteroupc.github.io/graphics.md

     - 8:5 aspect ratio: 640 &times; 400[^28], 320 &times; 200.[^9]
     - Other: 280 &times; 192,[^29] 480 &times; 272,[^30] 512 &times; 424, [^31] 400 &times; 240,[^32] 384 &times; 224,[^33] 160 &times; 200.[^34]

-    More demanding games in the late 1990s aimed for 800 &times; 600 resolution, but any screen resolution greater than 307,200 total pixels (640 &times; 480) is not within the spirit of this challenge.

 Frame rate:

 - Any frame rate is allowed.
 But classic games for desktop or laptop computers tended to aim for a frame rate of 30, 40, or 60 frames per second, and game consoles for TVs were designed for the TV's usual refresh rate (about 60 frames per second for NTSC and about 50 for PAL).

 Memory:

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
-One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24.
+One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
 Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^35]

 Music and sound: